frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 "As I have given you an example, so do you also to others" (John 13:15).

-And this, beyond human successes and failures, makes it easier to understand from one\'s own experience the dignity of all noble work insofar as it\'s a manifestation of service to charity.
+And this, beyond human successes and failures, makes it easier to understand from one's own experience the dignity of all noble work insofar as it's a manifestation of service to charity.

 That inner attitude of service is perfectly compatible with a healthy professional ambition and with humility on the corporate ladder.
 May the best person win, but may we give it our best shot.

-It\'s perfectly compatible with a logical and responsible concern for financially supporting oneself and one\'s family; for being men and women who want to be, as their equals, holding their own amidst life\'s challenges because their mission is to collaborate, to transform the world, and bring it to God.
+It's perfectly compatible with a logical and responsible concern for financially supporting oneself and one's family; for being men and women who want to be, as their equals, holding their own amidst life's challenges because their mission is to collaborate, to transform the world, and bring it to God.

 St. Josemaría recalls: Serving God, dedicating oneself to God, means first of all knowing God, hence the need for philosophical and theological training.

 "And," he added, "in order that all my children can, in a capillary way, give true doctrine to millions of souls, we have an obligation to be up to date in matters also temporal that somehow affect the Church, the Pope, and all souls."

-Whoever has truly seen, heard and touched Our Lord remains in a relationship of friendship with Him that continually renews his identity.
+Whoever has truly seen, heard, and touched Our Lord remains in a relationship of friendship with Him that continually renews his identity.

 On the contrary, whoever abandons that relationship with Him or lets it fade somehow dies out.
 That person loses sight of who he is.